 What the interviewer will assess

-- The interviewer wants to make sure you're aware of the role you've applied for.
+- The interviewer wants to make sure you're familiar with the expectations of the role you've applied for.

 - It's all about Amazon's leadership principles.
 The most important thing to do when preparing for an interview is to do extensive research on the concepts and to know when and where to bring them up.
 You should be able to include at least two examples to back up why you embody each leadership philosophy.